Wednesday, January 09, 2013

 The video above is of 15-year-old Noah St. John, winner of the 2012 "NPR Snap Judgment Performance of the Year."
 He definitely deserved it.
 Snap Judgement is an NPR radio show which they sometimes describe as “storytelling with a beat.”
 It’s part performance art, part dramatic monologue, part spoken poetry—it’s another form of storytelling, harkening back to our most distant past as humans.

 In, this particular performance, Noah talks of his two moms in a story of belonging and the ordinariness of life and love.
-While I was perhaps predisposed to give the story a chance, I though his performance was amazing.
+While I was perhaps predisposed to give the story a chance, I thought his performance was amazing.
 As one of the YouTube commenters said, “And come on… man up… tell me that didn't move you to tears and I will call you a liar.”
 Apparently, last year’s winner was Noah’s teacher.

 The radio show is available as a podcast.
 There’s also a storytelling podcast I listen to and can recommend: What Some Would Call Lies by Mike Lawson.